fpereiracalvo/fjv-modules/Documentation/DependencyInjection.md

 To use the dependency injection extension for Fjv.Modules, we need to install the NuGet package [Fjv.Modules.DependencyInjection](https://www.nuget.org/packages/Fjv.Modules.DependencyInjection).

-Add service to the dependency injection container use the extension method `AddModuleFactory` from `IServiceCollection`.
+Add service to the dependency injection container using the extension method `AddModuleFactory` from `IServiceCollection`.

 This injection preparation add a scope of `IModuleFactory` to the dependency injection container.